grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 ## R

+### React

+Spell as React, not React.js or ReactJS.
 ### README

 When naming a file or making a general reference to READMEs, spell using all caps.
 When referencing a specific README file, match the same capitalization of that file.